supersuyash/electoral-roll-extraction-OCR/README.md

 original list = [img1,img2,img3,..4,..5....img20,img21.....img40...img101....img5000.......img10,000]
 after breaking = [[img1,img2,img3,..4,..5....img20],[img21.....img40]....[img101....[img5000.......img10,000]]
 ```
 I made sure that after extracting data from every 20 image our computer will save and export our data in csv format.
+Because of this we can stop and continue at any instance given we know where to continue from.
+We can know where to continue from just by looking last saved file name which indicates the chunk number which was last processed.

 ## SAMPLE OUTPUT
 ![Screenshot of output](/Screenshot.png)